trevex/dogcat/chapter02a/README.md

 Daniel: policy troubleshooter, asset inventory, iam recommender

-Team pushed terraform to its max and feels like they have to introduce new tool, e.g. local-exec not optimal Terraform not using git refs for modules ==> split?
+Team pushed terraform to its max and feels like they have to introduce new tool, e.g. kubectl not optimal Terraform not using git refs for modules ==> split?
+Config Controller VS Config Connector

 # FUTURE: